ArchiChaudhari/kubernetes/README.md

 Create other cloud provider resources (eg. load balancer, filesystem)

 ----------------------------------------------------------------------------
-Use docker to create images for creatig containers, and kubernetes will manage containers.
+Use docker to create images for creatig containers, and kubernetes will manage containers